sveltejs/eslint-plugin-svelte3/README.md

 This setting can be given the result of `require('.../path/to/svelte/compiler')` to indicate which instance should be used in linting the components.

 The default is `require('svelte/compiler')` from wherever the plugin is installed to.

+## Named code blocks

+When an [ESLint processor](https://eslint.org/docs/user-guide/configuring#specifying-processor) processes a file, it is able to output named code blocks, which can each have their own linting configuration.
+In this plugin, the code extracted from `<script context='module>` tag, the `<script>` tag, and the template are respectively given the block names `module.js`, `instance.js`, and `template.js`.
+This means that you can define an override targeting `**/*.svelte/*_template.js` for example, and that configuration will only apply to linting done on the templates in Svelte components.

 ## Using the CLI